The 60-second version

 Knapik 2004 rucking metabolic-cost literature

 Joseph Knapik spent two decades at the US Army Research Institute of Environmental Medicine studying load carriage.
-His 2004 review in Military Medicine (Knapik, Reynolds, and Harman 2004) synthesised the metabolic-cost data across decades of military studies and remains the foundational reference.
+His 2004 review in Military Medicine (Knapik, Reynolds & Harman 2004) synthesised the metabolic-cost data across decades of military studies and remains the foundational reference.
 The headline finding: the energetic cost of walking increases approximately linearly with carried load, with each additional kilogram of pack weight adding roughly 1 to 1.5 percent to the metabolic cost of walking at a given pace.

 What that means practically: a 75-kg person walking at 5 km/h on flat ground burns roughly 4.5 kcal per minute.
 Add a 15-kg pack and the same walk burns roughly 5.5 to 6 kcal per minute — a 25 percent increase in caloric expenditure for no change in pace or distance.
 The heart rate response tracks the metabolic cost.
 Knapik's data showed heart rates 15 to 25 beats per minute higher under load at matched paces.